marcbasquensmunoz/BoreholeNetworksSimulator.jl/docs/src/index.md

 In order to learn how to use this package, please visit [Basic tutorial](@ref) first.

-For users interested in running BoreholeNetworksSimulator.jl from Python, see also [Running from python](@ref).
+For users interested in running BoreholeNetworksSimulator.jl from Python, see also [Running BoreholeNetworksSimulator from Python](@ref).

 # Design philosophy